annareddy1/King-County-Housing-Price-Prediction-Web-App/README.md

 # King-County-Housing-Price-Prediction-Web-App
-This project enables figuring out the key features that determine the sales price of houses.
-The resulting Web App helps real estate developers, individual buyers, and banks seek the best area in King County to develop new apartment buildings or make purchases.
+This project focuses on understanding the crucial features that influence house sales prices in King County, WA.
+By utilizing a dataset from Kaggle containing information about houses in the area, the goal is to create a web application that aids real estate developers, individual buyers, and financial institutions in making informed decisions.
+The app provides insights into the best areas in King County for developing new apartment buildings or making property purchases.

 ### Overview
-This repository contains a comprehensive project on machine learning and data visualization for King County housing data.
-The project aims to predict housing prices using a dataset of houses located in King County, WA, obtained from Kaggle.
-Each observation represents a house in the county, with features such as square footage, number of bedrooms and bathrooms, condition, and more.
-The project includes exploratory data analysis (EDA) and the construction of statistical machine learning models using various supervised and unsupervised learning methods.
+Within this repository, you'll find an extensive project on machine learning and data visualization for King County housing data.
+The project's primary objective is to predict housing prices by analyzing various features such as square footage, number of bedrooms and bathrooms, house condition, and more.
+The process includes exploratory data analysis (EDA) and constructing statistical machine learning models using a range of supervised and unsupervised learning techniques.

 ### Data Files: